Understanding the jargon around credit cards can help you make the most of your account, so here's a handy glossary of the most commonly used terms.

-The highest level of encryption provided by major internet browsers today.
-128-bit encryption is more than 300 x 1024 times more secure than 40-bit encryption.
+The highest level of encryption provided by internet browsers.128-bit encryption is over 300 x 1024 times more secure than 40-bit encryption.

-3D Secure is a free service that protects your online credit and debit card payments.
+3D Secure is a free service that protects online credit and debit card payments.
 By registering and creating a personal password it means only you can use your cards online.
-To find out more and register for this service go to the 'Manage Account' tab within Online Card Services and click on the 3D Secure link.
-Once registered you’ll have access to your payments that’ve been authenticated with 3D Secure.
+MBNA automatically enrols you in 3D secure when you use your card online.

 A person who’s issued with a credit card to use on the main cardholder's account, but isn’t responsible for paying the balance on the account.

-The amount some companies charge once per year for using their card.
+The amount some companies charge annually for using their card.
 Not all cards have this charge.

-Software installed on your computer that protects you against online viruses.
+Software installed on a computer to protect against online viruses.

-Credit card companies like MBNA offer balance transfers, so you can move outstanding balances to another card.
-A fee is normally charged for this service, usually as a percentage of the amount you want to transfer.
-Please refer to the terms and conditions of your credit card for your balance transfer fees.
+Credit card companies like MBNA offer balance transfers, so you can move outstanding balances from another card with a different lender.
+A fee will usually be charged for this service – please check the terms and conditions of your credit card.

 A purchase you make using your credit card.